Teen-CS-Network/.github/CODE_OF_CONDUCT.md

 ## Conclusion

-Thank you for helping make Teenage Programmers a welcoming, friendly, and inclusive community for everyone.
+Thank you for helping make Teen CS Network a welcoming, friendly, and inclusive community for everyone.